Puksrevolution/milestone-project-4/README.md

 4. I want to be able to see any product special offers, new arrivals and available deals, taking advantage of any reduced prices shown.
 5. I want to be able to see items I have placed in my shopping cart easily so that I can keep track of what I am buying
 6. I want to be able to see breadcrumb navigation links to see where I am on the site easily.
+7. I want to be able to contact the company.

 #### **Registration and User Accounts** ####

 As a **shopper**,<br>

-7. I want to be able to register for an account to make future purchases easier.
+8. I want to be able to register for an account to make future purchases easier.
-8. I want to be able to easily log in and out of my account so that I can access my personal account information.
+9. I want to be able to easily log in and out of my account so that I can access my personal account information.
-9. I want to be able to receive and email requireing me to verify my email account to finish account registeration.
+10. I want to be able to receive and email requireing me to verify my email account to finish account registeration.
-10. I want to be able to log in and have a personal profile page containing my delivery details and order history.
+11. I want to be able to log in and have a personal profile page containing my delivery details and order history.
-11. I want to be able to save and update my delivery information on my personal profile page.
+12. I want to be able to save and update my delivery information on my personal profile page.
+13. I want to be able to leave a review of the company and the recived product.

 #### **Sorting and Searching** ####

 As a **shopper**,<br>

-12. I want to be able to sort the available products by name, price, sub-category or product type.
+14. I want to be able to sort the available products by name, price, sub-category or product type.
-13. I want to be able to filter and group products for men and women.
+15. I want to be able to filter and group products for men and women.
-14. I want to be able to see how many products are available based on the sorting / filtering I have applied.
+16. I want to be able to see how many products are available based on the sorting / filtering I have applied.
-15. I want to be able to search for a product by name, type or sub-category.
+17. I want to be able to search for a product by name, type or sub-category.

 #### **Purchasing and Checkout** ####

 As a **shopper**,<br>

-16. I want to be able to easily select the size and quantity of a product when adding it to the shopping cart.
+18. I want to be able to easily select the size and quantity of a product when adding it to the shopping cart.
-17. I want to be able to view the items in my shopping cart waiting to be purchased, seeing the sub-total, delivery costs and grand total amounts.
+19. I want to be able to view the items in my shopping cart waiting to be purchased, seeing the sub-total, delivery costs and grand total amounts.
-18. I want to be able to easily update the items in the shopping cart by changing the quantities of products or remove them from the cart.
+20. I want to be able to easily update the items in the shopping cart by changing the quantities of products or remove them from the cart.
-19. I want to be able to checkout securely where I can enter my delivery and credit card payment details with confidence.
+21. I want to be able to checkout securely where I can enter my delivery and credit card payment details with confidence.
-20. I want to be able to view an order confirmation page as well as receive and email order confirmation once the transaction has succeeded.
+22. I want to be able to view an order confirmation page as well as receive and email order confirmation once the transaction has succeeded.

 #### **Admin and Store Management** ###

 As a **store owner**,

-21. I want to be able to add new products to my store.
+23. I want to be able to add new products to my store.
-22. I want to be able to edit / update the current product details and replace the product image file.
+24. I want to be able to edit / update the current product details and replace the product image file.
-23. I want to be able to delete a product that is no longer for sale.
+25. I want to be able to delete a product that is no longer for sale.

 [Back to Table of contents](#table-of-contents)